GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 The number of microphones plays an important role in the #("SSL") performance.
 As an illustrative example, when having a binaural microphone in the free field, i.e. where the effects of reverberation can be neglected, there exist a fundamental limit:
 It is theoretically impossible to distinguish the two possible locations of the source.
-This phenomenon is known as the front-back ambiguity.
+This phenomenon is known as the front-back ambiguity and has been presented earlier in this chapter @sec:ssl:sota:classical_approaches.
-#draft[TODO cite papers]
 The latter can be cleared up by introducing relative movement or an additional microphone in the array.

+// TODO
 // Binaural
 // Triangle
 // Square